sisk-http/tinycomponents/readme.md

 # TinyComponents

 Welcome to TinyComponents!
-This tiny library will help you create HTML components with a readable language that interacts with your code.
+This tiny library will help you create XML and HTML components with a readable language that interacts with your code.

-This library is aimed at rendering HTML components securely, assigning attributes, classes, IDs and more to your elements securely, building your HTML in an elegant and formal way.
+This library is aimed at rendering HTML/XML components securely, assigning attributes, classes, IDs and more to your elements, building your HTML in an elegant and formal syntax.

 ```csharp
 HtmlElement MyComponent(string name)